 The party requesting modification has the burden of proof to establish changed circumstances.

 Enforcement actions, particularly with regard to child support payments, may be necessary, as well.
 If an obligor falls behind on these payments, the obligee usually has a number of options, from attention-getting measures to wage garnishment.

 Connect with a Savvy Lawyer

 Divorce usually creates a variety of legal, emotional, and financial issues.
-For a free consultation with an experienced family law attorney in Palatine, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Palatine, contact Delaney Heckman.
+Convenient payment plans are available.